PKusk/MacroCtxCa/README.md

    - If you have many .lif files that needs conversion, the `lif_batch_processing.m` can be used.

 2. Generate and apply automatic cortex outline mask to image stack.
+    - Open `PK_MacroCtxCa_Pipeline.m`, input relevant data path and file names for image stacks, meta data and stimulation file (optional) and run the section.
+    - Run the automatic mask section and evaluate the result.
+Don't worry if it is not perfect.

-3. Align images and mask to location of bregma and lambda.
+4. Align images and mask to location of bregma and lambda.
+    - Run the section.
+A pop-up window will let you indicate first location of bregma and then location lambda manually.
+    - Review the result and re-run the section if needed.
+You want the skull to be positioned in the middle of the image with the midline as parallel to the y-axis as possible.

-4. Generate cortex anatomical annotations map from the Allen brain atlas Common Coordinate Framework (ACCF) and the aligned mask.
+5. Generate cortex anatomical annotations map from the Allen brain atlas Common Coordinate Framework (ACCF) and the aligned mask.
+    - Run the section.
+If you wish to review the map location and cropping input the `accf_regions` output in `imagesc`.

-5. Extract the top 40 independent components from the image stack using the PCA and JADE, approach from [Makino et al. 2017, Neuron](https://doi.org/10.1016/j.neuron.2017.04.015).
+6. Extract the top 40 independent components from the image stack using the PCA and JADE, approach from [Makino et al. 2017, Neuron](https://doi.org/10.1016/j.neuron.2017.04.015).
+   -

-6. Annotate spatial components to the ACCF map.
+9. Annotate spatial components to the ACCF map.

 ## Temporal component scoring